ImplFerris/pico-pico/src/rfid/access-bits.md

 ## Access conditions
 Let's address the elephant in the room: The access conditions.
 During my research, I found that many people struggled to make sense of the access condition section in the datasheet.
 Here is my attempt to explain it for easy to understand 🤞.

-You can use just 3 bits per block to control its permissions.
+You can use just 3 bit-combinations per block to control its permissions.
 In the official datasheet, this is represented using a notation like CX<sub>Y</sub> (C1₀, C1₂...
 C3₃) for the access bits.
 The first number (X) in this notation refers to the access bit number, which ranges from 1 to 3, each corresponding to a specific permission type.
 However, the meaning of these permissions varies depending on whether the block is a data block or a trailer block.
 The second number (Y) in the subscript denotes the relative block number, which ranges from 0 to 3.

 ### Table 1: Access conditions for the sector trailer
 In the original datasheet, the subscript number is not specified in the table.
 I have added the subscript "3", as the sector trailer is located at Block 3.